YASSB-FOSS/yassb/README.md

 YASSB is simple, yet powerful, it supports:
 - composition of web pages by injecting HTML code snippets from reusable HTML components (e.g. `header`);
 - rendering of multiple or single HTML pages from MarkDown and Text files, with support of Front Matter, as seen in Hugo, Jekyll and others.
-- generation at compilation time of dynamically defined components via custom renderers or built-in renderers;
+- generation at compilation time of dynamically defined components via built-in or custom directives and renderers;
 - `renderers` defined in vanilla JS/TS, or JSX/TSX (for example with [`renderToStaticMarkup`](https://reactjs.org/docs/react-dom-server.html#rendertostaticmarkup) from [`react-dom/server`](https://reactjs.org/docs/react-dom-server.html));
 - i18n and localization (multi-language sites).